 Since olden times, horse-drawn coaches have been an important means of transportation.
-In the Royal House today, such vehicles are used only for official events, but both carriages and animals can still be seen at the former royal palace, Christiansborg.
+In The Royal House today, such vehicles are used only for official events, but both carriages and horses can still be seen at the Royal Stables located by Christiansborg Palace.

 Originally, the Royal Mews functioned as a stud farm, where horses of the noblest blood were bred for the Royal House - partly for the use of pleasure-oriented activities such as riding and hunting, partly as draft horses for the royal carriages.
 In 1789, the number of horses reached a total of 270 animals.
-Today, the Royal Mews house fewer than 20 horses used only to pull carriages for the royal weddings and large official events, such as state visits, the New Year’s levee, audiences with ambassadors and city visits.
+Today, the Royal Mews house up to 13 horses used in connection with official events, such as state visits, the New Year’s levee, audiences with ambassadors and city visits.

 From 2007 to 2009, the Royal Mews underwent a thorough renovation, so today they appear modern and meet the requirements of current animal welfare laws.